Dynamic structure factor of two-dimensional Fermi superfluid with Rashba spin-orbit coupling: Methods

 with Green's function $G_{1}$, $G_{2}$ and $\varGamma$ in Eq. \ref{eq:GF} at the temperature $T$.
 By self-consistently solving the density and order parameter equations, the value of chemical potential $\mu$ and order parameter $\Delta$ can be numerically calculated.

 In this paper, we just consider the zero temperature case and take the binding energy $E_{a}=0.5E_{F}$ and SOC strength $\lambda k_{F}/E_{F}=1.5$.
 As shown in Fig. \ref{Fig_transition}, the system experiences a phase transition from BCS superfluid to topological superfluid by increasing the Zeeman field $h$ over a critical value $h_{c}=0.96E_{F}$.
 This is a continuous phase transition, which are displayed by the smooth variation of chemical potential $\mu$ and order parameter $\Delta$ with Zeeman field $h$.
 The critical Zeeman field $h_{c}$ is determined by the zero value of $E_{{\rm cr}}=\left|h-\sqrt{\mu^{2}+\Delta^{2}}\right|$, and also in which the minimum of $D_{\textbf{\textit{k}}}$ touches zero at momentum $\textbf{\textit{k}}=0$ ( red line of panel (b) in Fig. \ref{Fig_transition}).
-During this phase transition, another local minimum of $D_{\textbf{\textit{k}}}$ at a non-zero momentum $\textbf{\textit{k}}$ will experience a variation from the situation that much smaller than the global one at $\textbf{\textit{k}}=0$ in the BCS regime, then to the case almost the same value of the global one at $\textbf{\textit{k}}=0$ in the topological regime, while the spectrum structure of $U_{\textbf{\textit{k}}}$ does not change too much.
-We have also checked that this continuous phase transition will be present in a quite large parameter space of SOC strength $\lambda$, except a weak SOC strength $\lambda k_{F}/E_{F}<0.4$ where the parameter space of topological superfluid is depressed to vanish and make the phase transition to be a first order one from a trivial superfluid to normal state.
+During this continuous phase transition from BCS superfluid to topological one, the value of the second-order local minimum in lower-branch spectrum $D_{\textbf{\textit{k}}}$ at a non-zero momentum $\textbf{\textit{k}}$ will experience a variation from the situation that much larger than the global minimum at $\textbf{\textit{k}}=0$ in the BCS regime, then to the case almost the same value of the global one at $\textbf{\textit{k}}=0$ in the topological regime, while the spectrum structure of $U_{\textbf{\textit{k}}}$ does not change too much.
+We have also checked that this continuous phase transition will be present in a quite large parameter space of SOC strength $\lambda$, except a weak SOC strength $\lambda k_{F}/E_{F}<0.4$ where the parameter space of topological superfluid is depressed to almost vanish and make the phase transition to be a first order one from a trivial superfluid to normal state.

 Next we will discuss the dynamical excitation of this system.